The Bankrate promise

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

 Ethereum is one of the most popular cryptocurrencies, behind only Bitcoin among the most highly valued digital currencies.
-Ethereum has had a strong run, rising about 900 percent in the two years ending Feb.
-22, 2022, though traders had to hold tight and wait out the legendary volatility of crypto.
-Still, with that kind of return, it’s little wonder that it’s a popular choice among investors looking to buy crypto.
+Ethereum has had a strong run so far in 2023, rising about 75 percent, though it’s still down more than 50 percent from its all-time high reached in 2021.
+Still, with that kind of return potential, it’s little wonder that it’s a popular choice among traders looking to buy crypto.

 For those looking to get in on the potential opportunity, here’s how to buy Ethereum.